 A luxurious hair range built upon the decadent manketti oil, Charlotte Mensah is known within the industry for nourishing and conditioning afro hair.
 Whether lightly spritzing the Manketti Oil Finishing Mist or coating the hair in the Manketti Oil Conditioner, your hair will be left revived and feeling soft and ready for styling.

 Emolyne Cosmetics is a nail polish and lipstick brand that caters to the undertones of people of color.
-With each shade named after an African city or landmark, Emolyne celebrates the vibrancy, excitement and vivid color that Africa proudly shares.
-Whether your shade is Morocco or Zanzibar, discover textures that are creamy, pigmented and long-lasting.
+With each shade named after an African city or landmark, Emolyne celebrates the vibrancy, excitement, and vivid color that Africa proudly shares.
+Whether your shade is Morocco or Zanzibar, discover textures that are creamy, pigmented, and long-lasting.

 Founded by Nigerian-born former beauty executive Sharon Chuter (who also happens to be the creator of the #PullUporShutUp campaign), UOMA beauty was created to fill a void in the marketplace for vibrant, Afro-centric, celebratory makeup.
-The brand preaches inclusivity, self-expression, and "beautiful rebellion" as its mission, and draws the inspiration for its vivid products from the African diaspora.
+The brand preaches inclusivity, self-expression, and "beautiful rebellion" as its mission, and it draws the inspiration for its vivid products from the African diaspora.